BOTANICAL ART & ARTISTS

 - Overall impression

 Emphasis is placed primarily on botanical accuracy in combination with aesthetic appeal.
-Artists should present examples of their work that is of the highest quality and has been completed in recent years.
+Artists should present examples of their work that is of the highest quality and has been completed in recent years (and at least within 5 years)

 #3 What to exhibit